VisionEval/VisionEval-Docs/docs/09-estimation.md

 ```

-The *use_data* function in the *usethis* package saves the data and documention correctly in the package and simplifies the procedure for doing so.
+The *use_data* function in the *usethis* package saves the data and documentation correctly in the package and simplifies the procedure for doing so.

 Although model estimation code is usually included in the module script, in some instances it may be more understandable to estimate the models for several modules in one script.
 This is what is done in the *CreateSimBzoneModels.R* script in the *VESimLandUse* package.
 This script estimates all the models for modules in the package.
 Model estimation is handled this way because the same model estimation dataset is used for all the models and the models build upon each other.
 Including all the model estimations in one file makes it easier to code and easier to review.